Indian Chief Rock Rock Climbing

 From the campground in the main City, drive on the Twin Sisters Pass road to the summit of the pass; turn left and pass through a gate to a single campsite located at the base of the SW face.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Indian Chief Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Indian Chief Rock:

 Featured Route For Indian Chief Rock